2nd Lt. Robert James Noel Stuart1

 M, #207446, b.
 27 December 1880, d.
 25 September 1915

-Andrew John Stuart, Viscount Stuart was styled as Viscount Stuart.1 He was educated at Corpus Christi College, Oxford University, Oxford, Oxfordshire, England.1 He gained the rank of Lieutenant in the service of the 6th Service Battalion, Royal Scots Fusiliers.1 He fought in the First World War.1
+He was styled as Viscount Stuart.1 He was educated at Corpus Christi College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He gained the rank of Lieutenant in the 6th Service Battalion, Royal Scots Fusiliers.1 He fought in the First World War.1

 Citations